 We have both serif and sans serif fonts that uniquely shape Acumed written communications.
 For company business documents and labeling needs, use Proxima Nova Regular.
-For advertising and marketing needs, use Slab Sanchez for headlines and Proxima Nova Light for body copy.
-If font size goes below 10pt, Proxima Nova Regular is preferred.
+For advertising and marketing needs, Proxima Nova Light for headlines and Slab Sanchez for sub-headlines.

+If font size goes below 10 pt, Proxima Nova Regular is preferred.
 The headline/copy ratio should be between 40-50%.
-This means that if the body copy is set at 10pts, the headline size should be 18-20 pts.
+This means that if the body copy is set at 10 pts, the headline size should be 18-20 pts.